scorpiodiagrams/fdg/wiki/chapter008.md

 ;; 0
 ```

-So we can compute the geodesic deviation using =Riemann=
+So we can compute the geodesic deviation using #Code(Riemann)

 ```Scheme
 ((+ (omega ((nabla T) ((nabla T) U)))